Nominations close Thursday, February 7, 2019 at 4 p.m.

 NEA Bylaw Rules on NEA-RA

-- No dues money, employer money, or employer in-kind contribution may be used to promote the candidacy of any individual for an NEA office.
+- No dues money may be used to promote the candidacy of any individual for an NEA office.

 Delegates to the NEA Representative Assembly